golemfactory/golem-docs/src/pages/docs/creators/ray/basic-ray-tasks-usage-tutorial.md

 ## Cluster information

-The `ray.autoscaler.sdk.request_resources` module exposes methods we use to print the information about the cluster (before and after ray computation).
+The `ray` module exposes methods we use to print the information about the cluster (before and after ray computation).
 Notice that when you run the script on a fresh Ray on Golem cluster, the number of nodes will increase as a result of the computation.
 This happens because Ray autoscaler monitors the amount of work pending and requests additional nodes as the queues get longer.